RookieOven/rookieoven/_posts/2015-11-12-making-new-friends.md

 Sir Alex was telling the RookieOven tenants how he was just over in Silicon Valley meeting the team behind WhatsApp and he has recently launched a book in collaboration with venture capitalist Michael Moritz.
 RookieOven tenant Stuart Ashworth met Sir Alex and says says "​It’s not every day a footballing legend comes into your office, so having Sir Alex Ferguson pop by was a bit of a surprise.
 He was genuinely interested in the work we were doing and everything that RookieOven and Govan Workspace are trying to achieve in Glasgow."

-Later on that week myself and John Hamelink attended the launch party of Govan startup, [http://thisismilk.co.uk](This Is Milk).
+Later on that week myself and John Hamelink attended the launch party of Govan startup, (http://thisismilk.co.uk)[This Is Milk].
 This is Milk is a consultancy business based just along the road from RookieOven in the Orkney Street Enterprise Centre.
 Founder Angela had reached out to RookieOven to invite us down being neighbors and all.
 The launch party had two speakers, Leah Hutcheon founder of [Appointedd](http://appointedd.com) and First Minister Nicola Sturgeon.

 {% image src:"/images/blog/rookieoven-nicola-sturgeon.jpg" alt:"Meeting Nicola Sturgeon" title:"Nicola Sturgeon Selfie" %}